michaelkolesidis/emoji-minesweeper/README.md

 😄 😵 🥳 🔲 💣 💥 🚩 ❌ ⬜️ 1️⃣ 2️⃣ 3️⃣ 4️⃣ 5️⃣ 6️⃣ 7️⃣ 8️⃣ ⌛

+The following emojis are used in flower mode only:

+😊 😔 🌺 🐛

 ## Controls